Emm-Anuel100/Point-of-sale-system/README.md

 - **Admin and Cashier Login and Logout**: Secure access for administrators and cashiers.
 - **Receipt Generation**: Automatically generate receipts after sales transactions.
 - **Sales Reports**:
-    - View sales charts (daily, weekly, monthly,  yearly, and custom) and snapshots for an easy  overview of business performance.
+    - View real time sales charts (daily, weekly, monthly,  yearly, and custom) and snapshots for an easy  overview of business performance.
     - Generate PDF and CSV files for sales reports.
     - View detailed sales reports including cashier information, sale time, items bought, and payment method.
 - **Notes**: Add and store notes to the local storage of the browser.